AitorSantaeugenia/AnotherNetflix/README.md

   - Improved controls visibility with hover effects
   - Smooth navigation with back button integration
   - Optimized video playback experience
-  - For more details about the video player functionality, see [Video Player](#video-player)

 - **UI Improvements**:
   - Redesigned navigation buttons with custom styling